wvanderp/awesome-dutch-osint/README.md

 ### 🏘️ Registry for addresses and buildings (🇳🇱 Basisregistratie Adressen en Gebouwen)

 The bag registry, which contains every building in the Netherlands, is a key resource for urban planning, property research, and infrastructure development.
-It is the authoritative source from the government.
+It is the authoritative government source.

 Every building known to the government has the following information: